arcum42/ComfyUI_SageUtils/js/README.md

 # JavaScript Code Organization

 This directory contains the JavaScript frontend code for Sage Utils custom nodes, organized into a modular structure for better maintainability.
+Each subdirectory contains comprehensive technical documentation explaining architecture, functionality, and integration patterns.

 ## Directory Structure